FAQ

 All our paints are non-flammable.

 If applied very thinly, our paints can be harder to see when against light-coloured backgrounds.
 However, they are ultimately opaque and not clear, so they may only appear invisible due to being applied so thinly.
-Plus, to get the best glows, they need to be applied thickly (3+mm) and when they are thick their opaqueness means their daylight-colour will be fully visible, which for most of the paints is an off-white with a slight tint of their glow colour.
+Plus, critical to getting the best glows, they need to be applied thickly (2+mm), and when thick, their opaqueness means their daylight-colour will be fully visible, which for most of the paints is an off-white with a slight tint of their glow colour.

 Yes, all our paints are classified non-toxic under normal usage conditions.

-However, as with all paints, you must NOT ingest SpaceBeams paints, get them near your eyes, mouth or a sore, and children MUST be supervised when painting with them.
+However, you must NOT ingest SpaceBeams paints, get them near your eyes, mouth or an open wound.
+SpaceBeams paints are NOT a toy and children must always be supervised when painting with them.

 UV light is not required to make glow in the dark paint glow, however UV light is far more effective than a standard light bulb.
 UV light also needs significantly less time to ‘charge up' the paint and creates a stronger, longer-lasting glow.
 For a decent UV LED flashlight, just 15-30 seconds of exposure to the UV beam will provide a very strong and long lasting glow.